yjavaherian/shecanak/README.md

 You can use this project to set up your own personal DNS with anti-censorship capabilities by proxying specific domains.

+**Note:** This project provides configuration and installation scripts (including Docker setup) to simplify the deployment of [mosajjal/sniproxy](https://github.com/mosajjal/sniproxy).
+All Credit should go to [Ali Mosajjal](https://github.com/mosajjal).

 ## Setup

 Choose one of the following methods to set up Shecanak: